randomTestOrgP/pg_tde-restored/documentation/docs/test.md

         This is the tech preview functionality.
 Its scope is not yet finalized and can change anytime.** Use it only for testing purposes.**

-    1. Create a table in the database for which you have [enabled `pg_tde`](setup.md).
-Enabling `pg_tde`    extension creates the table access method `tde_heap`.
-To enable data encryption, create the table using this access method as follows:
+    1. Create a table in the database for which you have [enabled `pg_tde`](setup.md) using the `tde_heap` table access method as follows:

         ```sql
         CREATE TABLE <table_name> (<field> <datatype>) USING tde_heap;
         ```

+        !!! hint

+            Learn more about table access methods and how you can enable data encryption by default in the [Table access methods](table-access-method.md) section.

     2. Run the following function: